🏔️ Travel Insurance for Adventure Sports

 Skiing and snowboarding are among the most commonly claimed adventure activities.
 Standard coverage typically covers on-piste skiing, while off-piste skiing requires additional coverage and often mandates skiing with a guide.
 Scuba diving coverage usually specifies a maximum depth (18m for recreational, 30-40m with certification) and may require proof of certification.
 Trekking and hiking coverage often depends on altitude — most policies cover trekking up to 3,000-4,000 meters, but high-altitude trekking in the Himalayas or Andes above 5,000m requires specialist coverage.
 Cycling is generally covered for recreational riding but excluded for competitive events or mountain biking.
 Water sports like surfing, kayaking, and sailing are increasingly covered by standard policies, but powered water sports (jet skiing, wakeboarding) often need add-ons.
 Always check the specific policy wording rather than assuming coverage.

 💡 Compare Providers: Looking for coverage?
-Compare our recommended travel insurance providers to find the best plan for your needs.
+Compare our recommended travel insurance providers to find the best plan for your needs, or see our ranked list of the best travel insurance plans for adventure sports.

 Tips for Adventure Travelers